 SCROLL DOWN FOR THE BEST CONCERT OF 2017

 “Must-read . . .
-Music fans love a good debate — and this year-by-year chronicle of notable concerts, from Oasis at Knebworth Park to Beatles at Shea Stadium, will no doubt spawn plenty of (playful) heated conversations.” —Salon
+Will no doubt spawn plenty of (playful) heated conversations.” —Salon

 “Passionate, personal, and articulated from the lens of a masterful historian with a sharp interest in the topic. . . .
 A book that feels immersive without being stuffy, authoritative without being dismissive, and historical without being boring.
 It takes a rare writer to cover acts as disparate as Van Halen, The Dixie Chicks, and NWA with equal gravitas and knowledge, but in Lighters in the Sky Reiff has done just that.” —UPROXX

 Performance.
 Energy.
 Spectacle.
 These Shows Are Legendary.